Nova East Star Party

 On smaller screens (e.g. phones or tablets) the menus are hidden underneath the icon at the top left of the page.

-At the 2019 Nova East (the last one held before the COVID-19 lockdown, we had a great weekend looking up!
-What will 2022 look like?
+At the 2022 Nova East (the first one held after the COVID-19 lockdown), we had a great weekend looking up!
+What will 2023 look like?
 Join us!

-Watch a time-lapse of the telescope field at pre-COVID 2019 Nova East.
-Three nights of incredible observing!
+Watch a time-lapse of the telescope field from Nova East 2022 Two nights of observing (and some Nova Scotia Constellations, e.g. clouds).

 Nova East was originally established as the camping and observing weekend for the Halifax Centre and has grown to include participants from many other astronomy clubs in the Atlantic region, and a number of attendees from the northeastern United States.
 All participants come to enjoy dark skies.
 A limiting magnitude of +6 is the norm.
 Nova East occurs on a weekend near the new Moon phase towards the end of summer.